-This QIBA Profile addresses the requirements for measurement of 18F- amyloid tracer uptake with PET as an imaging biomarker for assessing the within subject change in brain amyloid burden over time (longitudinal Claim) to inform the assessment of disease status or to evaluate therapeutic drug response.
-A potential future clinical use is also in the individualization of therapeutic regimen based on the extent and degree of response as quantified by amyloid-PET.
-Quantitative assessment of amyloid burden at a single time point (cross sectional or bias Claim) is not part of the current Profile but may be included in a future version as bias reference data becomes available.
+This QIBA Profile specifically addresses the requirements for measurement of 18F- amyloid tracer uptake with PET as an imaging biomarker for assessing the within subject change in brain amyloid burden over time (longitudinal Claim) to inform the assessment of disease status or possibly to evaluate therapeutic drug response.
+Quantitative assessment of amyloid burden at a single time point (cross sectional or bias Claim) is not part of the current Profile.